The Cryptocurrency Disease

 Both animals follow you back up the stairs, as your sit behind your dusty desk, on a seat cushion that has no business comforting your ample bulk, since it failed at this duty some months previously -- after repeated engagements.

 Then, in a flurry of clear deviltry, brought on no doubt, by the clarity of the grape, you wonder if a particular ripple of thought really does hold a modicum of promise.
-But no.
+But no, maybe you need to dash outside and mow the lawn.

 You are, after all, a work of art.
 A stooped statue on your chair.
 A Man and his Mouse, you will name it.
 A living man of flesh and stone, complete with ceiling fan, in order to keep the dust from your balding silvery pate.